 - Try to agree how you will support your children.
 As parents, you’re both expected to pay towards the costs of your children.
 There’s more information on how to do this in How to arrange child maintenance.

 You’re both more likely to stick to an agreement if it’s written down, and it should reduce the chances of confusion later on.

 When you may need legal or professional help

-If that’s your experience, you may find it helpful to use an impartial third party, such as a mediator to broker an agreement.
+If that’s your experience, you might find it helpful to use an impartial third party, such as a mediator to broker an agreement.

 Another option is to take legal advice from a solicitor.
-However, you may need professional help if:
+However, you might need professional help if:

 - You don’t own the home but want to make a financial claim against your ex-partner.